Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 Operator that splits the given string into substrings.
 One can select the delimiter to the substrings, by default the delimiter is a whitespace.
 One can also select the maximum splits to be applied, by default the value is -1 which means unlimited splits.
-Ouputs a list containing all the substrings.
+Outputs a list containing all the substrings.